devlucky/Kakapo/README.md

 `Routers` use this protocol internally to return a JSON representation of your mocked objects.

-### Registering a router and intercepting methods
+### Router - registering and intercepting methods

 As you may have noticed, Kakapo uses Routers in order to keep track of the registered endpoints that are to be intercepted.

 You can match *any* relative path from the registered base URL that you want, as long as your components are properly represented.
-This means that wilcard components will need to be represented with colon:
+This means that wildcard components will need to be represented with colon:

 ```Swift
 let router = Router.register("http://www.test.com")